 Recently, I learned from a startup in residence at a global corporation that they’re hiring 30 new people, before their product is in beta (its technology is not rocket science).
 At this stage, large investments in teams have little to do with customer traction and mechanic growth like this would put red numbers at the startup from the very beginning.

-This same corporate startup was looking to hire experienced project managers with experience from, yes, large corporations.
+This same corporate startup was looking to hire experienced project managers with experience from, yes, big corporations.
 They were issuing a 10 % of the startup’s total shares among the several co-founders.

 What is wrong with this picture?
 Naturally, startups need entrepreneurs that are driven by a risk/award formula.
-Entrepreneurs need to work their own magic apart from existing policies, structures, and corporate requirements—which they often flee.
+Entrepreneurs need to work their own magic apart from existing policies, structures, and corporate requirements—from which they often flee.

 Peel the onion

-The truth, however, is that most startups do not go as planned.
+The truth, however, is that most startups do not work out as planned.
 They pivot.
 Consequently, corporate ventures tend to build the wrong things and are stuck with features that customers don’t want.

 Whether or not hiring a consulting shop, the same lesson applies to new internal projects competing for resources within the enterprise.
 Either way, the more the merrier is usually counterproductive to a startup.